Major depressive disorder: Genetics

-Family and twin studies find that nearly 40% of individual differences in risk for major depressive disorder can be explained by genetic factors.
-Like most psychiatric disorders, major depressive disorder is likely influenced by many individual genetic changes.
+Genes play a major role in the development of depression.
+Family and twin studies suggest that genetic factors account for nearly 40% of the variation in risk for major depressive disorder.
+Like most psychiatric disorders, major depression is likely shaped by a combination of many individual genetic influences.
 In 2018, a genome-wide association study discovered 44 genetic variants linked to risk for major depression; a 2019 study found 102 variants in the genome linked to depression.
+However, it appears that major depression is less heritable compared to bipolar disorder and schizophrenia.
 Research focusing on specific candidate genes has been criticized for its tendency to generate false positive findings.
 There are also other efforts to examine interactions between life stress and polygenic risk for depression.

 Other health problems

-Depression can also arise after a chronic or terminal medical condition, such as HIV/AIDS or asthma, and may be labeled "secondary depression."
+Depression can also arise after a chronic or terminal medical condition, such as HIV/AIDS or asthma, and may be labeled "secondary depression".
 It is unknown whether the underlying diseases induce depression through effect on quality of life, or through shared etiologies (such as degeneration of the basal ganglia in Parkinson's disease or immune dysregulation in asthma).
 Depression may also be iatrogenic (the result of healthcare), such as drug-induced depression.
-Therapies associated with depression include interferons, beta-blockers, isotretinoin, contraceptives, cardiac agents, anticonvulsants, antimigraine drugs, antipsychotics, and hormonal agents such as gonadotropin-releasing hormone agonist.
+Therapies associated with depression include interferons, beta blockers, isotretinoin, contraceptives, cardiac agents, anticonvulsants, and hormonal agents.
+Celiac disease is another possible contributing factor.

 Substance use in early age is associated with increased risk of developing depression later in life.
 Depression occurring after giving birth is called postpartum depression and is thought to be the result of hormonal changes associated with pregnancy.
 Seasonal affective disorder, a type of depression associated with seasonal changes in sunlight, is thought to be triggered by decreased sunlight.

 Vitamin B2, B6 and B12 deficiency may cause depression in females.

+A 2025 study found that, among more than 172,500 adults in the UK aged 39 and older, those with a history of depression experienced the onset of chronic illnesses approximately 30% earlier than those without depression.

+A meta-analysis linking depression to elevated levels of C-reactive protein (CRP) cites research indicating that inflammation might contribute to depression.